 *It helps free trapped marine life

 Due to the pollution in the oceans, many marine beings get trapped in plastic, nets, and other garbage.
-With the help of a dive knife, you can free them from such items.
+With the help of best dive knife, you can free them from such items.

-If you’re looking for the best titanium dive knife, you must consider the following points:
+If you’re looking for a great titanium dive knife, you must consider the following points:

 -Choose the right tang

 All knives can come in two types based on its tang: full or half.
-Tang refers to the unsharpened portion of the knife, opposite the tip.
+Tang refers to the unsharpened portion of the knife, opposite the tip blade.
 This is the part connected to the handle.

 On the other hand, half tang knives have their metal extending only halfway the handle.
 The end of the half tang handle has a hole where the metal will be pinned to the handle material.